flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 It is possible to change these defaults by changing the simBrief airframe.

-To do this open your simBrief airframe on the simBrief website under "MY FLEET" by clicking the Edit button.
+To accomplish this, open your simBrief airframe on the simBrief website under "MY FLEET" by clicking the Edit button.

 ![SimBrief MyFleet Page](../assets/feature-guides/simbrief/simbrief-myfleet.png "SimBrief MyFleet Page")